 A Slavic and Scandinavian short form of Katherine, this name is also spelled Katia and Katja.
 Kaitlyn is fading today, but Katherine remains a classic forever open to reinvention.

 Apple baby names should be sweet, right?
 The Sweet Lilibet apple might inspire some families.
-The current Queen Elizabeth answered to Lilibet as a during her childhood.
-Maybe this belongs with the intriguing smooshes.
-Or maybe it fits with all of those popular Lily names.
-Either way, Lilibet might belong with the wearable rarities.
+The current Queen Elizabeth answered to nickname Lilibet during her childhood.
+It fits with all of those popular Lily names.

 Marigold counts as a botanical baby name, but it is also found in the apple orchard.
-And, of course, Downton Abbey.
+And, of course, there’s the Downton Abbey character.

 Milo feels bright and wearable, an upbeat name with history to spare.
 Gibson also intrigues, and the combination sounds like a super stylish first-middle combination.

 You’re probably used to seeing Molly, but the apple baby names version is Mollie with an ie. Once short for Mary, now this name stands on its own – no matter how you spell it.

 Two apples are called Opal.
 While most see this as a gemstone name, that makes it an edible apple name, too.

 Gwyneth Paltrow’s Apple inspired this post, but Jason Lee’s son Pilot Inspektor makes those same bad baby name lists.
 And yet we’re naming our children Jett by the thousands.
 And as it happens, there’s a large, stripy yellow fruit that puts Pilot among the apple baby names.

 Pretty, elegant Priscilla seems like a logical successor to favorites like Isabella and Penelope.